steelanddata/azure-docs/contributor-guide/git-commands-for-master.md

-# Git commands for creating a new article or updating an existing article
+ --no# Git commands for creating a new article or updating an existing article
 ## Standard process (working from master)
 Follow the steps in this article to create a local working branch on your computer so that you can create a new article for the Azure technical documentation section of docs.microsoft.com/azure or update an existing article.